Running across America from Los Angles, California to Newburyport, Massachusetts, in 2021 was not enough for Newburyport native Mike Wilson.

 From the mountains to ultra marathons, Wilson said, “it’s all lead to this."

 His first journey was nothing shy of an incredible story.
-After the car carrying his gear burned up on a Los Angeles freeway, he was forced to run with a baby stroller full of his gear, according to the Town Common.
+After the car carrying his gear burned up on a Los Angeles freeway, he was forced to run with a baby stroller full of the gear, according to the Town Common.

 Mike Wilson